Silviatulli/altermax/README.md

 you can download the pynaoqi sdk following this guide: http://wiki.ros.org/nao/Tutorials/Installation

+To run the code
+- open a terminal and launch: $ roscore
+- open a second terminal into your repository folder and launch minmax.launch: $roslaunch minmax.launch

 if you have any doubts please do not hesitate to contact me by e-mail